As you explore our software, you’ll encounter various terms, phrases, and acronyms, some industry standard, others unique to our platform.

-To help you get the most out of this powerful tool, let’s take a moment to review some key terms that you will encounter while working with our Rental Management software.
+Let’s take a moment to review some key terms that you will encounter while working with our software.
 Understanding these terms will enhance your experience and empower you to use the software effectively!

 Tracks the real-time location, condition, and availability of each piece of equipment, helping you respond quickly to rental requests and maintenance needs.

-A feature that lets you schedule billing at specific intervals, ideal for rentals with recurring charges, and streamlines cash flow management.
+A feature that lets you schedule billing at specific intervals, ideal for rentals with recurring charges.

-An optional add-on in contracts that covers potential repair costs for damages incurred during rental, giving both the rental business and customers peace of mind.
+An optional add-on in Contracts that covers potential repair costs for damages incurred during rental.

-Provides digital forms for pre- and post-rental inspections, ensuring equipment condition is recorded accurately and helping reduce disputes over damages.
+A digital Inspection form often completed pre- or post-rental or maintenance, ensuring equipment condition is recorded accurately and helping reduce disputes over damages.

 Monitors all equipment in stock, including rental status and maintenance needs, making it easy to locate and manage inventory across locations.